GSA/idmanagement.gov/_implement/outlook.md

 <img src="{{site.baseurl}}/assets/piv/outlook-certificate-configuration.png" alt="A completed security preference configuration." width="476" height="388">

-### Publish your Certificates to the Global Address List
+### Publish Your Certificates to the Global Address List

 The Global Address List (GAL) is a shared, enterprise-wide contact directory in Microsoft Outlook.
 Publishing your certificates to the GAL will add your encryption certificate to an enterprise address book, making it easier for other agency users to send you an encrypted email.